Action bias

 Critiques and limits

-In genuinely ambiguous novel environments, action generates information that waiting does not, so a bias toward experimentation can be rational; the pathology is specifically action whose expected value is negative but whose optics are positive.
+In genuinely ambiguous novel environments, action can generate information that waiting cannot.
+The concern is not experimentation; it is action whose expected value is weak or negative but whose optics are reassuring.

 Fields of impact